dpaukov/combinatoricslib3/README.md

    permutations.stream().forEach(System.out::println);
 ```

-And the result of 8 permutations
+And the list of all 8 permutations

 ```
    [apple, apple, apple]